What is gestational diabetes?

 A note from Cleveland Clinic

-Gestational diabetes (GD) develops in pregnant women when there’s too much glucose in their blood.
+Gestational diabetes (GD) develops during pregnancy when there’s too much glucose in your blood.
 GD is usually diagnosed during the middle stage of pregnancy with a few simple blood tests.
-If left untreated, GD can cause health complications for the mother and the baby.
-Most women can manage gestational diabetes with diet and exercise.
+If left untreated, GD can cause health complications for you and the fetus.
+Most individuals can manage gestational diabetes with diet and exercise.
 Some will need medication.
 Gestational diabetes increases your risk of developing Type 2 diabetes later in life.
 Talk to your healthcare provider about ways to reduce your risk of diabetes before, during and after pregnancy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy